xdbfoundation/DigitalBits/docs/software/testnet.md

----
-title: Testnet
----

-Review the [admin guide](https://developers.digitalbits.io/software/DigitalBits/docs/software/admin) for more detailed information.
+Review the [admin guide](./admin.md) for more detailed information.

 ## Starting a test network with 1 node